Table of Contents for this Page

-Split Rail Fence Cost
+- Split Rail Fence Cost Calculator

 Overview of Split Rail Fences

 Wooden split rail fences are one of the most common, affordable, and easiest to install fences a homeowner can have installed around their property.
 While they won’t do much for security, they are perfect for adding curb appeal, and with an easily attached wire mesh, cedar split rail fencing makes the perfect type of fence to contain pets, or give your children a safe place to play in the yard.
-Much like chain link and almost every other type of fence, the biggest factor in your split rail fence cost is going to depend on how much of a yard or area you want to enclose.

 In this Costimates, we’ll help you understand more about options and costs associated with a wood split rail fencing product itself.
 You’ll have better knowledge of the factors that will determine split rail fence installation cost, as well as helping you decide if this is a DIY project you want to take on yourself, or turn over to a pro.
 Further down this page you’ll find a table in which you can compare split rail fencing costs from leading websites, as well as what other homeowners like yourself have paid for their own project.

-Split Rail Fencing and Supplies Cost Details
+Split Rail Fence Cost Calculator

-Fence Cost Factors
+Split Rail Fence Cost Factors

 With cedar split-rail fencing there really aren’t that many options to affect the pricing or appearance.
 That said, the factors below will determine how much a split rail fence cost for materials and supplies, when you’re factoring an estimate.